Release 28, Poland, 19 July 2015

 Putting a person in a situation of impossible choice violates fundamental rights, both human rights, as well as constitutional rights.
 Repeat use of this coercion becomes a tool of psychological torture.

 In pathological situations, with which we had and still have to deal with, the initiative of explaining and correcting wrongs was on our side.
 The leadership of institutions, despite their obvious duty, perpetuate all kinds of pathology.
 This feature is independent of time and the personal make-up of leadership.
 Undoubtedly this status quo is fully supported both by the state leadership and the prosecuting authority.
-We have already understood long time ago that this is not a problem associated with particular persons.
+We have already understood long time ago that this is not a problem associated with individual persons.
 They participate willingly in the system, in which pathology is the norm.
 Despite official declarations of the falsist, i.e. fully falsified, public narration, we are waking up every day in the same state of exception, as the day before.

 Looking back at the last decades of Poland’s history, we can see that this is nothing new.
-The communist state functioned in exactly the same way: the officially declared laws and rules did not mean much.
-Decisions governing daily life were issued by functionaries of the communist concentration camp Poland.
+The Communist state functioned in exactly the same way: the officially declared laws and rules did not mean much.
+Decisions governing daily life were issued by functionaries of the Communist concentration camp Poland.

 The attempts to seek explanations and eliminate pathology in direct contact, letters with questions and requests are met with deaf silence or heightened repression and humiliating treatment.
 Violation of law has been carried out over many years.
 It has been and is today a persistent feature of life.
 We are being forced to ignore law and we are being intimidated.
 None of the perpetrators, of course, would have the courage to follow this course of action, if they were not guaranteed impunity and support at the highest level of government.
 This is persecution for political reasons.